PerseusKyogre09/PerseusKyogre09/README.md

 ## ✨ Fun Stuff

-- 🐲 **Pokemon Nerd**: Besides programming, I love pokemon games—especially the competitive side!
+- 🐲 Pokemon Nerd: Besides programming, I love pokemon games—especially the competitive side!
 I would one day love to compete in an official Pokemon tournament.
-- 📘 I’m currently reading about **programming** and how to **code optimally**.
+- 📘 I’m currently reading about programming and how to code optimally.
 - 🎮 Sometimes you might find me experimenting with game development just for fun!
+- 🌐 Currently exploring AI and Web3 technologies.

 [![An image of @perseuskyogre09's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/perseuskyogre09)](https://holopin.io/@perseuskyogre09)